Ask an Agent

 Credentials

 This accident would actually be paid out under your collision coverage because you collided with the tire.
-Because you only damaged your own vehicle in this single-vehicle collision, it would also be considered an at-fault collision claim.
+Because you only damaged your vehicle in this single-vehicle collision, it would also be considered an at-fault collision claim.
 What you should think about is the rate increase you will probably receive after filing a claim.
 On average, an at-fault accident raised premiums an average of 47% in Ohio in 2020.
 Because of this, I recommend the following:

 2. On average, an at-fault collision claim raised rates in Ohio by $438 per year.
 You should think about that rate increase over 3 years as that is how long you will typically be charged.